NET WORTH: $6.4 billion

 SUNLIGHT GIVING: In 2014, following the sale of WhatsApp to Facebook, Brian and Tegan Acton established Sunlight Giving.
 The charity supports the basic needs of low-income families with young children and backs organizations that provide food security, family support resources, housing stability, and health care access, primarily in 10 Bay Area counties.

 Grantees include Alameda County Community Food Bank, Berkeley Food & Housing Project, Centro Legal De La Raza, Job Train, and East Bay Agency for Children.

-SOLIDARITY GIVING & ACTON FAMILY FUND: Acton and Tegan created Solidarity Giving, a donor-advised fund at Silicon Valley Community Foundation.
-This charity focuses on human and civil rights and committed some $17 million to its partners in 2017.
+SOLIDARITY GIVING & ACTON FAMILY FUND: The Actons created Solidarity Giving, a donor-advised fund at Fidelity Charitable.
+This charity focuses on human and civil rights and committed some $10 million to its partners in 2017.
 Partners have included ACLU Foundation, Anti-Defamation League, Planned Parenthood, and Brady Center to Prevent Gun Violence.

-Acton Family Fund, also a donor-advised fund at Silicon Valley Community Foundation, supports initiatives with a close connection to the family.
+Acton Family Giving also a donor-advised fund at Fidelity Charitable, supports initiatives with a close connection to the family.
 One initial focus is on building empathy in society: current initiatives include supporting first-person storytelling and promoting compassion for vulnerable animals throughout the world.

 LOOKING FORWARD: Acton is a billionaire to watch for greater giving down the line.
 With several recently minted philanthropic vehicles, the Actons seem to want to make a splash sooner rather than later.